Vectorlee/miniGPT2/README.md

     root
     |___inference.py        # the inference code

-The mean inference funciton is the `generate` function in the file, we loosely follow the huggingface API design, with the generate function defined as:
+The main inference funciton is the `generate` function in the file, we loosely follow the huggingface API design, with the generate function defined as:

 ```python
 def generate(